LexTerm/LexTermClient/INSTRUCTIONS.md

 <a name="lex"></a>
 Lexicon Perspective
 -----------
-In order to view the lexicon perspective, there must be entries for the LexTerm Manager to access.
+In order to view the lexicon view, there must be entries for the LexTerm Manager to access.
 If the "Lexicon" link does not appear in the top navigation bar, you need to either [manually create entries](#help-new-entry) or [import an existing TBX termbase](#tbx) to proceed.
-Once data has been entered the lexicon perspective becomes available by clicking the "Lexicon" link in the top navigation bar.
+Once data has been entered the lexicon view becomes available by clicking the "Lexicon" link in the top navigation bar.

-The lexicon perspective consists of a panel for selecting various languages and a list of entries for the language selected.
+The lexicon view consists of a panel for selecting various languages and a list of entries for the language selected.
 Clicking on the highlighted title (lemma) for any given entry will allow you to edit that entry.
-Unlike the [terminology perspective](#term), this perspective shows all of the data for a given entry but does not let you compare concepts across languages.
+Unlike the [terminology view](#term), this view shows all of the data for a given entry but does not let you compare concepts across languages.

-Results can be paginated using the pager at the bottom of the lexicon perspective.
+Results can be paginated using the pager at the bottom of the lexicon view.
 The left-hand side of the pager is for limiting the number of results in the table, and the right-hand side is for cycling through pages of data when the LexTerm Manager has more entries that match the language selected than the limit.